mohanson/pxsol/doc/content/tx_serialize.md

 assert pxsol.core.compact_u16_encode(5) == bytearray([0x05])
 ```

-For values between 128 and 16383 (0x3fff), 2 bytes are required.
-The first byte’s highest bit is set to 1, indicating a subsequent byte; the lower 7 bits store the lower 7 bits of the value.
-The second byte’s highest bit is set to 0, indicating the end; its lower 7 bits store the remaining portion of the value.
+- For values between 128 and 16383 (0x3fff), 2 bytes are required.
+The first byte's highest bit is set to 1, indicating a subsequent byte; the lower 7 bits store the lower 7 bits of the value.
+The second byte's highest bit is set to 0, indicating the end; its lower 7 bits store the remaining portion of the value.

 Q: What is the encoding of the value 132 (binary 10000100)?